janithl/janithl.github.io/.content/a-simple-version-checker-in-go.md

 ```

 `Site` is simply a struct that holds info about the particular site, and fields
-to capture the version and the version and the time taken to do the scrape[^2].
+to capture the version and the time taken to do the scrape[^2].

 We've initialised a slice of sites with the URLs we need to scrape.